CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/020-add-enricher.md

 You can add an enricher both before and after processing the data.

-{:.important}
-Enrichers run every 4 hours.
-If you want the data to be enriched immediately, you can trigger the enrichment manually.

 **To add and configure an enricher**

 1. On the navigation pane, go to **Preparation** > **Enrich**.